 If the sump pump isn’t working and the float switch has been checked, it may need to be replaced.
 It may be cheaper to replace the broken pump than keep paying to get it repaired.

 If the sump pump is on but doesn’t pump water, there could be an electrical issue inside the pump.
 If a working sump pump uses excessive energy, it may be more cost-effective to replace it with an energy-efficient model.

-Advantages of Installing a Sump Pump
+Benefits of Installing a Sump Pump